Skip to main content

-Consuming at least one artificially sweetened beverage a day could increase your risk of stroke or dementia almost threefold, says a study found in the American Heart Association’s Stroke journal.
+Consuming at least one artificially sweetened beverage daily may increase stroke and dementia risk, according to the American Heart Association.

 Researchers analyzed the eating and drinking habits of more than 3,000 study participants over a period of seven years.
-They then followed the subjects for the next 10 years and found that people who drank at least one artificially sweetened drink a day were three times as likely to develop an ischemic stroke and almost three times as likely to develop Alzheimer’s disease dementia than people who drank less than one artificially sweetened beverage a week.
+They followed participants for 10 years.
+People who drank artificially sweetened beverages daily had higher risks of ischemic stroke and Alzheimer's disease.

 The results of this study may seem shocking, but researchers admit there were limitations on the reliability of their findings.
-Most of the study participants were Caucasian and over the age of 45 for the stroke study and over the age of 60 for the dementia study.
+Most participants were Caucasian.
+The stroke study included adults over 45, while the dementia study included adults over 60.

-The data was collected through questionnaires, and it only showed an association between artificially sweetened drinks and the two illnesses, not cause and effect.
+Researchers collected data through questionnaires.
+The study only found an association between artificially sweetened drinks and the illnesses, not causation.

 “Artificial sweeteners have been around for a while,” says Lena Beal, M.S., RDN, LD, a therapeutic dietitian at Piedmont’s Fuqua Heart Center.
 “Initially, they were introduced to women so they could stay slim or lose weight.
 Now, they're marketed to everyone as an alternative to sugar-based drinks and sodas because of the obesity epidemic.”